RenegadePariah/simple-shooter/README.md

 If you experience difficulty changing the dimensions of the window, it could help to only resize while the splash image is still visible.

-This game has been created on a dying computer by an overextended homeless man.

 ---

 6. Support

 If you enjoyed this game, consider contributing one dollar towards my next bowl of stew at https://www.patreon.com/RenegadePariah

-My complete programming focus is going towards my next game, nicknamed “Shapes Round”.
-That game will also be published, irregardless of whether or not it falls within a grace period.